mnemonic-no/act-types-imc/README.md

 ## About

-The Adversary Emulation Planner is developed in the SOCCRATES innovation project (<https://soccrates.eu>).
+The IMC type definitions is developed in the SOCCRATES innovation project (<https://soccrates.eu>).
 SOCCRATES has received funding from the European Union’s Horizon 2020 Research and Innovation program under Grant Agreement No. 833481.